 However, although South Korean media and content are rapidly growing popular abroad, especially with the help of social media, it remains banned or prohibited in North Korea.

 The popularity of Korean brands

 There have also been a few other reasons that have resulted in Hallyu growing how it has.
-For one, the exponential growth in popularity of Korean brands such as Samsung and LG, and Hyundai drew attention toward South Korean products, which opened doors for Hallyu.
-For another, Korea has put a lot of focused effort into shaping their popular culture into a formidable export.
+For one, the exponential growth in popularity of Korean brands such as Samsung and LG, and Hyundai drew attention to South Korean products, which opened doors for Hallyu.
+For another, Korea has put a lot of focused effort into shaping its popular culture into a formidable export.

 Continuance of Hallyu